Teaching Your Dog to Stay

 Many pet owners love to enjoy the outdoors with their pets.
-For some, this can be challenging if your dog has not mastered the stay cue.
-Whether you are at a social outing, a dog park or any other public location, you will want to train your dog to stay when confronted with increased distractions.
+For some, this can be challenging if your dog has not mastered the “stay” cue.
+Whether you’re at a social outing, a dog park or any other public location, you’ll want to teach your dog to stay when confronted with increased distractions.

 How to Teach the Stay Command

-1. First, you’ll want to make sure your dog is on a leash.
+1. You’ll want to make sure your dog is on a leash.
 This is done for safety and also to help manage his behavior.

-2. Second, stand directly in front of your dog and give the “stay” cue both with a hand signal and verbal cue.
-A traditional hand signal for the “stay” is your flat palm held approximately six inches in front of the dog’s nose.
+2. Stand directly in front of your dog and give the “stay” cue both with a hand signal and verbal cue.
+A traditional hand signal for “stay” is your flat palm held approximately six inches in front of the dog’s nose.

-3. Third, count to three and then immediately drop your hand to your side and release the dog from the “stay” by saying “OK.”
+3. Count to three and then immediately drop your hand to your side and release the dog from “stay” by saying “OK.”
 Reward with praise and treats for a job well done.

-4. Fourth, gradually increase the duration, distance and distraction level one component at a time.
+4. Gradually increase the duration, distance and distraction level one component at a time.

 Repeat and Practice

-Throughout this exercise, your dog will learn to focus on you.
-Also, your dog’s tolerance for enduring distractions will increase and provide each of you with greater assurance of the stay cue while in public.
+Throughout this dog training exercise, your dog will learn to focus on you.
+Also, your dog’s tolerance for enduring distractions will increase and provide each of you with greater assurance of the “stay” cue while in public.

 Animal Behavior College enjoys a national reputation of being one of the premier dog training schools in the U.S. and Canada.
 As such, providing ongoing education and information for anyone in animal careers, as well as dog owners themselves, demonstrates examples of best practices in the animal care world.

 Wondering how you can become a certified dog trainer?
-Visit this link for more information.
+Check out our Dog Trainer Program for more information.